OK, so my expectations and those of the folk at Adobe with

 Adobe have separated the workflow aspects of printing from the

-associated preset configuration within the Print dialog
+associated preset configuration within the Print Settings dialog,

 thereby helping the user avoid erroneous settings.